glennmusa/mock-spacestation/README.md

       --name $resourceGroupName
     ```

-3. Then you can deploy the Mock Spacestation and Mock Groundstation into that resource group with `az deployment group create`:
+3. And then you can deploy the Mock Spacestation and Mock Groundstation into that resource group with `az deployment group create`:

     ```plaintext
     az deployment group create \